WallarooLabs/wally/utils/resilience-demo/README.md

     ./00-setup-dev-env.sh
     ./10-setup-slf-repo.r=on.sh

+## Demo scripts and chain-them-together examples

-# Demo: Verify that a worker restart does not disrupt sequence window verification
+### Demo: a worker restart does not violate message ordering invariants

     ./VERIFY.2worker.simple-restart.sh

-# Demo: Verify that a worker migration in a 2-worker cluster does not disrupt sequence window verification
+### Demo: a worker migration in a 2-worker cluster does not violate message ordering invariants

     ./VERIFY.2worker.sh

-# Demo: Verify that a worker migration in a 3-worker cluster does not disrupt sequence window verification
+### Demo: a worker migration in a 3-worker cluster does not violate message ordering invariants

     ./VERIFY.3worker.sh

-# Demo: Start market-spread on a 2-worker cluster
+### Demo: Start market-spread on a 2-worker cluster

     ./20-start-2worker-cluster.sh

 The Wallaroo metrics UI agent will be available at `http://$SERVER1:4000`

-# Demo: Start market-spread on a 2-worker cluster
+### Demo: Start market-spread on a 2-worker cluster

     ./21-start-3worker-cluster.sh

 The Wallaroo metrics UI agent will be available at `http://$SERVER1:4000`

-# Demo: Start a pair of Orders + NBBO data stream senders
+### Demo: Start a pair of Orders + NBBO data stream senders

     ./30-start-sender.sh

-# Demo: Crash a worker, then migrate the worker's state to a new machine then restart
+### Demo: Crash a worker, then migrate the worker's state to a new machine then restart

 We will crash the `worker2` Wallaroo process on `$SERVER2` and then move `worker2`'s state over to `$SERVER4` then restart `worker2` on